adamhatton/john-breedon-bass-tuition-pp4/README.md

 ### Feasibility Matrix

-At the start of the project, I listed out all of potential goals of the website.
+At the start of the project, I listed out all of the potential goals of the website.
 I then assigned each goal (or opportunity) an importance and viability score which enabled me to create a feasibility matrix as below:

 ![feasibility matrix screenshot](docs/screenshots/feasibility-matrix-table.jpg)